jross765/JKMyMoneyLibNTools/kmymoney-api/README.md

 ## Major Changes
 ### V. 0.7 &rarr; 0.8
-**Caution: This is the first version of the API that is compatible with the KMyMoney V. 5.2 format. support for file format from V. 5.1.x any more.**
+**Caution: This is the first version of the API that is compatible with the KMyMoney V. 5.2.x format.
+No support for file format from V. 5.1.x any more.**

 * Changes to support new file format (KMyMoney V. 5.2):
   * Removed all code that referred to internal counters (they do not exist any more).